ujjwal2131/Data-Driven-Analysis-of-India-s-Electric-Vehicle-Landscape/README.md

 ##  Project Overview:

 This project focuses on a comprehensive analysis of the Electric Vehicle (EV) market in India to help AtliQ Motors, a major EV player in North America, strategically expand its presence in India.
 With a market share of less than 2% in India compared to 25% in North America, this analysis aims to identify key insights, trends, and actionable recommendations for the company’s growth.<br><br>
-We analyzed EV sales data from various states across fiscal years 2022 to 2024, focusing on sales, penetration rates, and regional market dynamics.
-Using advanced data analysis techniques, we conducted detailed research on customer preferences, government incentives, market growth, and future projections for both 2-wheelers and 4-wheelers.
+I analyzed EV sales data from various states across fiscal years 2022 to 2024, focusing on sales, penetration rates, and regional market dynamics.
+Using advanced data analysis techniques, I conducted detailed research on customer preferences, government incentives, market growth, and future projections for both 2-wheelers and 4-wheelers.

 ## Key Insights: